Why were the poppies of Flanders Fields so numerous? And how did they become the symbol of remembrance?

 Were the fields of Flanders always covered in poppies?

-When did the poppies first appear in huge numbers?
+When did the poppies of Flanders Fields first appear in huge numbers?

-In 1915 the first records appeared of no-man’s land being “ablaze” with scarlet poppies.
-From this time onwards, letters sent home by soldiers constantly referred to the fields of poppies, and featured heavily in soldier’s poems.
+It was in the second year of the war – in 1915 – that the first records appeared in letters sent home of no-man’s land being “ablaze” with scarlet poppies.
+From this time onwards, letters written by soldiers constantly referred to the fields of poppies, and featured heavily in soldier’s poems.
+Such as this one by Lieutenant-Colonel W. Campbell Galbraith.

 RED POPPIES IN THE CORN